Treatment Options for Essential Tremor

-For approximately 60 percent of patients, medications are beneficial, singularly or in combination, in the treatment of ET symptoms.
+For approximately 60 percent of patients, medications are beneficial, singly or in combination, in the treatment of ET symptoms.
 The following information on common ET medications has been reviewed by Rodger Elble, MD, Southern Illinois University School of Medicine, Springfield, IL, and IETF Medical Advisory Board Member.

-Surgical Treatments of Essential Tremor
+Surgical Treatments for Essential Tremor

 Assistive Technology is an umbrella term that includes assistive, adaptive, and rehabilitative devices for people with disabilities.
 The IETF hopes you find the assistive devices and technologies listed enable you to perform daily tasks with greater ease.

 If medications fail, you may consider Botulinum toxin (Botox®) injections.
 This therapy involves injecting botulinum toxin into the effected muscles.
 These injections can be useful in the treatment of head and voice tremor and, sometimes, hand tremor.